afujimoto/MIVcall/README.md

 **bam file**; Sorted bam (index file for bam (.bai) is required.)

 **microsatellte region file**; List of microsatellte (tab-separated text or .gz file).
-Microsatellte region files are provided.
+Microsatellte region files are provided in MS_list directory.
 User defined microsatellte lists can be used.

 \<chr\> \<start\> \<end\> \<repeat unit of microsatellte\>
 22      17283835        17283839        A
 22      17283968        17283981        AT

-**reference genome file**; Fasta file of reference genome (index file for samtools is required)

 **parm.conf file**(optional) ; Parameter file for microsatellte calling (VIMcall/parm.conf is used.
 If you want to change paramters, please change this file (see below))